Calling the API

 Certain error responses, such as

-400 Bad Request, can contain more information in their body as one or more error response JSON objects:
+400 Bad Request, can contain more information in their body as an error response JSON object:

 - Reason - the concise description of the error condition